AnastasisKratsios/NeurIPS2020_Non_Euclidean_Universal_Approximation_Example_DNN_Layer_Comparisons/README.md

 (*) Notation: In the paper "Good" is used to denote "Good I".
 (†) Notation: In the paper "Rand" is used to denote "Good II".

+---
+Hyperparameter Grid Used in Training for the paper ["Non-Euclidean Universal Approximation"](https://arxiv.org/abs/2006.02341)